-When your credit is shot, these days you don’t have much choice when it comes to rebuilding credit.
-If you’ve had delinquencies or a bankruptcy, you will probably have to start from the ground up – a secured credit card.
+When your credit is on the rocks you may find yourself needing a credit card to help you rebuild — but unable to get approved for one.
+If you’ve had delinquencies or a bankruptcy in the past, you will probably have to start from the ground up — a secured credit card.

-Now I’m not going to lie… obviously there are many drawbacks with them (like the security deposit, lack of benefits, and fees).
-However the major benefit is that almost anyone can get approved, even with jacked up credit history is.
+With these cards there are several drawbacks (like the security deposit, lack of benefits, and fees).
+However, the major benefit is that almost virtually anyone over 21 can get approved even if your credit history has had a checkered past.
 But is the Bank of America secured credit card the best way to go?

-Quick Overview: In all fairness, it isn’t a “bad” offer, as long as you (1) are okay with applying at a branch, because you can’t apply online, and (2) don’t apply with the assumption it will automatically become unsecured.
-Instead, I think the best way to look at BofA’s offers is thinking of it as a fully secured card (which it is) with a $39 annual fee.
+Quick Overview: Compared with other secured cards, Bank of America’s offer is pretty good.
+I think the best way to look at BofA’s offer is thinking of it as a fully secured card (which it is) with a $39 annual fee.

-And here’s the full 411 on how Bank of America runs their program…
+Now, here’s how Bank of America runs their program…

 The BofA secured Visa card in a nutshell